laurensorensen/laurensorensen.github.io/README.md

 ## Past projects & clients
 <ul>
-	<li> <a href="https://www.whitney.org/"  target="_blank">2019, Whitney Museum of American Art, conservation department</a>: Artwork assessment and condition report for an upcoming time-based media acquisition.
+	<li> <a href="https://www.whitney.org/"  target="_blank">2019, Whitney Museum of American Art, conservation department</a>: Artwork assessment and condition report for a time-based media acquisition.
 	</li>
-	<li> <a href="https://www.whitney.org/"  target="_blank">2016-2019, [Glenstone Museum](https://www.glenstone.org/)**: Advising on time-based media collection care and conservation, and coordinating establishment of a digital preservation system and workflows for digitization
+	<li> <a href="https://www.glenstone.org/)"  target="_blank">2016-2019, Glenstone Museum, conservation</a>: Advising on time-based media collection care and conservation, and coordinating establishment of a digital preservation system and workflows for digitization
 		</li>
 	<li>
 <a href="https://culturela.org/" target="_blank">2018-19, City of Los Angeles' Department of Cultural Affairs, Hollyhock House Archive:</a>